Ratimon/redprint-wizard/src/routes/blog/_assets/posts/6-contract-explainer-bridges.md

 > 12. [`L2ToL1MessagePasser1` deployed at `0x4200000000000000000000000000000000000007`](https://github.com/ethereum-optimism/optimism/blob/v1.11.1/packages/contracts-bedrock/src/L2/L2ToL1MessagePasser.sol)

-2. **L2 between L2** transactions
+## 2. **Between L2 and L2** transactions

-As above, it can be seen that bridging means fragmented ecosystem and poor user experience where users struggle to interact with applications across various L2 OPStack chains, as they have to bridge every time they want to transfer across different L2s.
+As above, it can be seen that bridging means **fragmented ecosystem** and **poor user experience** where users struggle to interact with applications across various L2 OPStack chains, as they have to bridge every time they want to transfer across different L2s.

 OP Stack's **interoperability** aims to solve this problem by providing a seamless way to transfer assets between different L2s without requiring users to interact with multiple L2s.